All Episodes

 But the campaign faces an uphill battle from average Italians who say they have history on their side.

-Going to talk about the uh Greek playwright Aristophanes advised athletes to eat garlic to increase their endurance during competition.
+Going to talk about the Greek playwright Aristophanes advised athletes to eat garlic to increase their endurance during competition.

-She says the herb should be used in moderation despite its odorous after effects.
+She says the herb should be used in moderation despite its odorous after-effects.

-There are lots of prejudices that people who eat and smell of garlic are second-class, backward, unsophisticated.
+There are lots of prejudices that people who eat and smell of garlic are second class, backward, unsophisticated.

 It's a class thing for many people.